-I work on the history of science in early modern Europe, focusing in particular on Britain in the period 1650-1750.
-I am currently working on two projects, both of which concern the place of sensory experience – bodily, affective and aesthetic – in the production of knowledge.
+I work on the history of science in early modern Europe, focusing on Britain in the period 1650-1750.
+My main intellectual concern is the place of sensory experience – bodily, affective and aesthetic – in the production of knowledge.

 I am currently a Leverhulme Early Career Research Fellow in the Department of History at University College London.
 I hold a PhD in the History and Philosophy of Science from the University of Cambridge.
 I have previously taught as the University of Oxford, New York University and University College London, and held a postdoctoral fellowship jointly at the California Institute of Technology and The Huntington Library.